 T_NEW- type of the emitted items

-fillBufferFn- function that fills the buffer with source data.
-It must be stateless.
+fillBufferFn- function that fills the buffer with source data

 - this builder with the item type reset to the one inferred from